 Soap has degreasing properties which enable it to power through food residue and grime.
 Although you only need a small amount in this homemade granite cleaner recipe, you shouldn’t skip it.

 Use a liquid dish soap that does not claim antibacterial, moisturizing, or oxygenating properties.
-These kinds of additives will leave streaks.
+Those additives will leave streaks.
 For the same reason, I don’t recommend using castile soap in this recipe.

 The use of essential oil is optional, but it does help offset the smell of isopropyl alcohol.
 I use lemon essential oil because I like the smell.